pcavendano/lukas/README.md

 cd ~/web

 Then create a new directory for your project.
-I'm going to call mine "lukasScrapper":
+I'm going to call mine "core":

-mkdir lukasScrapper && cd basic_django
+mkdir core && cd webscrapper

 THen